mohammadahmad12222686/Calculator-main/README.md

   - The app uses the "Inter" font family with multiple weights for a rich and diverse typography experience.
   - Font files are included in the `assets/fonts/` directory with various weights from Regular to Black.

-## Installation and Usage

-Installing and using the Calculator app by Mohammad Ahmad is simple and straightforward.
-You can get the app from the Amazon AppStore and Indus AppStore.
-Alternatively, you can download it from the [GitHub Repository](https://github.com/PB2204/Calculator) where the installation URL is provided.

-### Steps to Install and Use the Calculator App:

-1. **Download the App**:
-   - Visit the Amazon AppStore or Indus AppStore and search for "Calculator by Mohammad Ahmad".
-   - Alternatively, go to the [GitHub Repository](https://github.com/PB2204/Calculator) and download the app using the provided installation URL.

-2. **Install the App**:
-   - Follow the on-screen instructions to install the app on your device.

-3. **Start Using the App**:
-   - Open the app after installation.
-   - You will be greeted with a clean and user-friendly interface.
-   - Begin your calculations by entering numbers and operators directly into the input field.
-   - Utilize the advanced functions and features, such as trigonometric calculations, logarithms, and constants, as needed.

-### Key Features in Usage:

-- **Light and Dark Modes**: Switch between light and dark themes to suit your preference.
-- **History Functionality**: Access your previous calculations with ease, enabling you to refer back to past results.
-- **Dynamic Font Size**: Enjoy a clear and readable display, as the input font size adjusts based on the length of your expression.
-- **Scrollable Input Field**: Manage longer expressions efficiently with a scrollable input field.
-- **Toggle Angle Units**: Easily switch between radian and degree modes for trigonometric calculations.

-### Advanced Usage:

-- **Mathematical Functions**: Perform complex calculations using functions like `sin`, `cos`, `tan`, logarithms, exponentiation, and more.
-- **Constants**: Use constants such as π and `e` directly in your calculations.
-- **Smart Bracket Management**: Handle parentheses effortlessly to ensure accurate and error-free expressions.
-- **Change Sign**: Quickly change the sign of numbers within your expressions.

-By following these steps, you can start using the Calculator app to handle all your mathematical needs with ease and precision.

 ## Screenshots